storj/up/README.md

 Here `selector` can be either a service (like `storagenode`) or a name of a service group. (like `edge`).
 To find out all the groups, please use `storj-up recipes`

+Other services include:
+* `mailserver`: a mock smtp server that can be used to view emails sent from the satellite at localhost:1080

 ### Example: Building specific binaries based on a Gerrit change

 After running `storj-up init`, you can use the following command to replace binaries based on a specific Gerrit changeset: